anders-wind/WS-Chat/README.md

 - `client/src/services/WebSocketService.ts`
 - `server_cpp/include/server_cpp/chat_service.hpp`

 The chat system works by enabling a user to write his/her name, joining the chat service.
 At this point the user can then write messages to other users by specifying a username and message.
-The system is ofcourse bare-bones and does not contain a lot of safety mechanism that one would normally in a chat system.
+The system is ofcourse bare-bones and does not contain a lot of safety mechanisms that one would normally have in a chat system.

 ## How to Build/Run

-Make sure to run: `git submodule init && git submodule update` after cloning the repository.
+Make sure to run: `git submodule init && git submodule update` after cloning the repository, and it is important that you do not have any services running on port `3000` or `8080`.

 I have tested the system on Ubuntu 19.04.

+Easiest way to run the solution is to run: `docker-compose up`.
+If you do not have docker or docker-compose installed follow the instructions below.

 ### Client
 ```